awsdocs/amazon-ec2-user-guide-windows/doc_source/config-windows-multiple-ip.md

 Before you begin, make sure you meet the following requirements:
 + As a best practice, launch your Windows instances using the latest AMIs\.
 If you are using an older Windows AMI, ensure that it has the Microsoft hot fix referenced in [http://support\.microsoft\.com/kb/2582281](http://support.microsoft.com/kb/2582281)\.
 + After you launch your instance in your VPC, add a secondary private IP address\.
-For more information, see [Assigning a Secondary Private IPv4 Address](MultipleIP.md#ManageMultipleIP)\.
+For more information, see [Assigning a secondary private IPv4 address](MultipleIP.md#ManageMultipleIP)\.
 + To allow Internet requests to your website after you complete the tasks in these steps, you must configure an Elastic IP address and associate it with the secondary private IP address\.
-For more information, see [Associating an Elastic IP Address with the Secondary Private IPv4 Address](MultipleIP.md#StepThreeEIP)\.
+For more information, see [Associating an Elastic IP address with the secondary private IPv4 address](MultipleIP.md#StepThreeEIP)\.

 ## Step 1: Configure static IP addressing on your instance<a name="step1"></a>